roman-milk/roman-milk.github.io/the-last-boy-scout.md

+===

- ****** The Last Boy Scout Ch.
-01 ****** byTx_Tall_Tales© I fantasized that if I was able to get Dominique alone, instead of surrounded by half the camp while sitting by the huge central fire, I'd have more luck.
+I fantasized that if I was able to get Dominique alone, instead of surrounded by half the camp while sitting by the huge central fire, I'd have more luck.
 I'd have to do something about that.
 Luck favors the prepared.

  Despite my best (or worst) intentions, I was in my sleeping bag, alone, before eleven, and planning my personal missions for the next day.